ClassicPress/classicpress-seo/README.md

-# ClassicPress SEO Plugin (Experimental)
+# Classic SEO Plugin (Experimental)

-ClassicPress SEO is the first SEO plugin built specifically to work with ClassicPress.
+Classic SEO is the first SEO plugin built specifically to work with ClassicPress.
 The plugin contains many essential SEO tools to help improve your search engine rankings.

 This plugin was created largely as a result of the following ClassicPress petitions: